 Exposure to a wide variety of descriptive and inferential statistics.
 Topics presented will include measure of central tendency and dispersion, t-tests, ANOVA, correlation and regression, non-parametric methods.
 Experimental design techniques such as blocking will be discussed.
-Reading and interpreting journal articles that use some of the methods from the course will be included.
-Use of a statistical software package is integrated into the course.
-Prerequisite: Competency in algebra.
-Some knowledge of basic statistical methods is helpful but not required.
-SP
+Reading

 Bonnie and L.B.
 Eckelkamp College of Global Business and Professional Studies